leonardomrDev/loadsmart-techtest/README.md

 ## dbt model

 Star schema: `fact_loadsmart` joined to `dim_shippers`, `dim_carriers`, `dim_lanes`.
 The fact
-carries keys and measures only - names, cities and states live in the dimensions.
-Every column is documented in `schema.yml`, because that documentation is what gets fed to the LLM.
+carries keys and measures only.
+Names, cities and states live in the dimensions.
+Every column is documented in `schema.yml`, because that documentation is used by the LLM.

-On 7b the geography questions fail.
-The iteration log in `text_to_sql.ipynb` has the detail.